AxeBearDev/php-magic/readme.md

 - Automagic properties, created with the `@property` tag.
 - Automagic cached, calculated properties using the `@property-read` tag and a method with the same name.
 - Automagic fluent methods the `@method` tag.
 - Easier overloaded methods.
-Use `@method` and the `#[Overloaded]` attribute to split out the logic for overloaded methods into separate methods.
-This package will call the correct method based on the arguments.
+Use `@method` and the `#[Overloaded]` attribute to split out the logic for overloaded methods into separate functions.
+This package will call the correct one based on the arguments.
 - Transformed properties, on set or get, with the `#[MagicProperty]` attribute.
 - Full access to add more custom handlers using the `Magic` trait.